Audio: 1974

 Thanks to Hans Seegers for information and scans.
 See International Album Releases (Regular) for more pictures.

-"Blood On The Tracks" - 12" acetates, Columbia S-19322 (USA), Sep, Oct & Dec 1974:
+"Blood On The Tracks" - 12" stereo acetates and test pressings, Columbia S-19322 (USA), Sep, Oct & Dec 1974:

-Blood On The Tracks test pressing - Side 1 scan from Michael Krogsgaard's book "Master of the Tracks" (this version is dated "9/25/74" on the left above the "33 ⅓ RPM" and does not have "S-19322" on the right - it also does not have track timings)
+Blood On The Tracks acetate 1 - Side 1 scan by "Percy Song" (this version is dated "9/25/74" on the left above the "33

 Note the track order is the same as the released album